InnoGuard/InnoGuard/README.md

 # Example Sentence
 You are gorgeous.

-# Output from these commands will be displayed via the terminal.
+# Output containing the sentiment, type of content and severity, will be displayed via the terminal.

 ```